 Limited Companies in Ireland have limited liability which means that unless you have been seen as trading recklessly or you have signed a personal guarantee with the bank, your personal assets cannot be taken.
 If there was a claim made against the business, only the company’s assets, such as property or equipment can be seized.

 A director is generally responsible for managing the limited company on behalf of its shareholders (which can be the same people in small companies) and must adhere to the legal responsibilities.
-You need to have at least one EEA resident director or you have a non-resident bond with a statement from the Revenue Commissioners.
+You need to have at least one EEA resident director or a non-resident bond with a statement from the Revenue Commissioners.
+As a director of a Limited Company, it is important to comply with company law and one of these requirements is to file a B1 Annual Return each year.
+At Accountant Online, we offer new limited companies our Startup Offer which includes the filing of your first B1.
+Late filings incur penalties and fines.

 If you only have one director, you need a separate company secretary.
 If you have more than one director, one of these directors can also be the company secretary.
 CRO states that “a body corporate may act as secretary to a company”.
 This means you can outsource your company secretary to a corporate body, such as Accountant Online.

-You divide ownership through the number of shares issued.
-Having shareholders means that there is clear division of ownership.
+You divide ownership by the number of shares issued.
+Having shareholders means that there is a clear division of ownership.

 Authorised shares are the full amount of shares that the limited company can use if required.
 Issued shares are the number of shares that have actually been allocated and paid for by shareholders.